Sukhrobjon/self-parking-car-simulation/README.md

 **How will you demonstrate completion of your objective?**
 - Link to github commits.
 Create a metrics to evalaute the different models.

-## Objective 3: Headless training - no visual.
+## Objective 3: Headless training - no visual training.
 **Why do you want to meet this objective?
 How will it improve your project?**
 - Since, displaying the parking lot environment takes time during training, with headless training we can let the model do the math on the background.
 **How will you demonstrate completion of your objective?**